 What do B vitamins do?

-B vitamins help the body breakdown carbohydrates, fat, and protein for the release of energy.
+B vitamins help the body break down carbohydrates, fat, and protein for the release of energy.
 They directly impact an individual’s energy level.
-Without their activities, the body is incapable of properly utilizing food intake to meet up with the energy demands needed for our daily activities.
+Without their activities, the body is incapable of adequately utilizing food intake to meet up the energy demands needed for our daily activities.

-B vitamins also have a direct impact on overall cell health and brain function, as revealed by statistics on the relationship between B vitamins and the brain.
+B vitamins also directly impact overall cell health and brain function, as revealed by statistics on the relationship between B vitamins and the brain.

 What foods are high in B vitamins?